 Participants can see other participant contributions.
 However, there is little peer-to-peer interaction.
 Some data may be visible to the community while some data is accessible only by the administrator.

 This tool is great for building a community knowledge bank of questions and allows you to curate responses to publish publicly.
-Use this tool if you want to open yourself up to queries about your consultation and also for creating centralised "get in touch" pages as part of your site.
-To get started on using this tool, read our detailed article on how to configure the Q&A tool in EHQ and how to use it for responding to participants.
+Use this tool if you want to open yourself up to queries about your consultation and also for creating centralized "get in touch" pages as part of your site.
+To get started on using this tool, read our detailed article on how to configure the Q&A tool in EngagementHQ and how to use it for responding to participants.

 Closed Environment Tools